realworldocaml/book/en/maps-and-hashtables.md

 We don't include the full response from the top-level because it is quite lengthy, but `Foo_and_bar` does satisfy `Comparable.S`.

-We don't necessarily need to write out own comparison function by hand.
-Core ships with a syntax extension called `pa_compare` which will write a simple comparison function for you.
+We don't necessarily need to write the comparison function by hand.
+Core ships with another syntax extension called `comparelib` which will create a comparison function based on a type definition.
 Using it, we can rewrite the above example as follows without changing the behavior.

 ```ocaml
 # module Foo_and_bar : sig